 I also designed an easy-to-follow online course on natural pain management.
 But it could be used by anyone with a chronic health problem.

 This course is meant for people to share with their regular doctor.
 It describes what I did to get better, using natural medicine.
 It’s based upon decades of personal experience.
 It includes natural therapies you’ve probably never even heard of.
 The course consists of 26 videos and 16 text articles.
 It’s priced low, and it’s designed to save money by encouraging people to work within their insurance network.
+The course also includes a free 15-minute homeopathic consultation.
 For more information, click on the image below.

 Should Alternative Medicine Be Covered By Insurance?